denham-ed/rescala/README.md

 ### Version Control

 -  **Git & GitHub**
 Git and GitHub were used throughout this project to assist with version control and deployment.
-Please see the [Deployment](#deployment) for more information. !!!CHECK THIS LINKK!!!
+Please see the [Deployment](#deployment) for more information.

 ### Design & Media